ASingh2320/vipsbu/README.md

     yarn start

+## Testing app:

+- **TESTING ON YOUR PHONE**
--Then download Expo Go app on your phone.
+        Download Expo Go app on your phone.
 And scan the qr to open app on your phone.
-* If you are on MAC use sudo when doing commoands
+- **TESTING USING XCODE/ANDRIOD STUDIO**
+        Make sure you have either XCode or Andriod Studio installed. after you have typed yarn start press 'I' to start XCode OR 'G' to start Andriod Studio.

+Happy Testing :)